idiap/zentas/README.md

 -- Cmake version 3.0 or greater

-In addition, for the python library:
+In addition, for the Python library you will need:

 -- Python and Cython